aritro6/Teacher-Rating/Pandas_Reading.md

 <br>

 # Indexing is your new bff.
-Indicies are just like columns, but for rows.
+Indices are just like columns, but for rows.
 ```python
 In [38]: ### HERE IS A DATAFRAME OF ALL THE 2012 BASEBALL HITTING STATS